 Bostrom makes an offhanded reference of the possibility of a dictatorless dystopia, one that every single citizen including the leadership hates but which nevertheless endures unconquered.
 It’s easy enough to imagine such a state.
 Imagine a country with two rules: first, every person must spend eight hours a day giving themselves strong electric shocks.
 Second, if anyone fails to follow a rule (including this one), or speaks out against it, or fails to enforce it, all citizens must unite to kill that person.
 Suppose these rules were well-enough established by tradition that everyone expected them to be enforced.

-So you shock yourself for eight hours a day, because you know if you don’t everyone else will kill you, because if you don’t, everyone else will kill them, and so on.
+So you shock yourself for eight hours a day, because you know if you don’t everyone else will kill you, because if they don’t, everyone else will kill them, and so on.
 Every single citizen hates the system, but for lack of a good coordination mechanism it endures.
 From a god’s-eye-view, we can optimize the system to “everyone agrees to stop doing this at once”, but no one within the system is able to effect the transition without great risk to themselves.

 And okay, this example is kind of contrived.
 So let’s run through – let’s say ten – real world examples of similar multipolar traps to really hammer in how important this is.

 1. The Prisoner’s Dilemma, as played by two very dumb libertarians who keep ending up on defect-defect.
 There’s a much better outcome available if they could figure out the coordination, but coordination is hard.
 From a god’s-eye-view, we can agree that cooperate-cooperate is a better outcome than defect-defect, but neither prisoner within the system can make it happen.